 SV: How long is the tour and which sights are covered?

 AL: It is TOP secret information, but nevertheless, I will be happy to share it with you.
 The tour is organized as a walking tour and it is around 90 minutes long.
-The tour is located in the city center of Plovdiv and the historic Jewish neighbourhood of Orta Mezar next to Syedinenie Square.
+The tour is located in the city center of Plovdiv and the historic Jewish neighborhood of Orta Mezar next to Syedinenie Square.
 During the tour, an insight into the Jewish history of Plovdiv in the last 2000 years will be taken.
-We will start with the ancient period thru the Ottoman period till nowadays emphasizing on the salvation of the Bulgarian Jewry and the important role that Plovdiv played there.
-The tour is planned as a very interactive experience with videos and pictures in order to build a full scaled idea about the colorful Jewish community in the city and its habits, culture and tradition.
+We will start with the ancient period through the Ottoman period till nowadays emphasizing on the salvation of the Bulgarian Jewry and the important role that Plovdiv played there.
+The tour is planned as a very interactive experience with videos and pictures in order to build a full-scaled idea about the colorful Jewish community in the city and its habits, culture and tradition.
 The participants will have the opportunity to check the main Jewish places in the city such as the Jewish School; Jewish Bath, Monument of Gratitude and the synagogue itself.
 The participants will be able to see almost forgotten places and many other hidden spots in the old Jewish neighborhood.

 SV: Plovdiv is considered one of the oldest towns in Europe.
 When did the first Jewish community settle in the town?

 AL: The existing data takes us back to the 2nd century AD where the first synagogue was built.
-We could proudly declare the Jews in Plovdiv as one of the oldest minorities in the city with continuous presence for more than 2000 years.
+We could proudly declare the Jews in Plovdiv as one of the oldest minorities in the city with a continuous presence for more than 2000 years.
 The members of the ancient community were Greek-speaking Jews and merchants coming from ancient Palestine.
 Plovdiv is on a crossroad and therefore the city played an important role as a marketplace for merchants and traders.
 The community that we know nowadays was established at the end of 15 century when the Ottoman Empire gave permission which allowed the Jews expelled from Spain and Portugal to settle in the empire.

 SV: Can you share with me intriguing historical facts connected with the life of the Jewish community in Plovdiv?